2025 Riverdale Share Performers

 The Riverdale Share Band

-Tom is back once again with the goal of keeping this amazing house band busy by providing new arrangements for each act.
-“It’s a pleasure to be a part of such a wonderful creative team, not to mention the fantastically high calibre of each of the musicians involved” Tom says.
-He performs with long time recording partner Mark Haines as well as Anne Lederman, Marie Lynn Hammond and with his multi-talented partner Conrad Kipping.
-Tom has a solo CD of orchestrated instrumentals titled Leighton Tendencies and a new instrumental collection titled “Leighton LIFE”
+Tom is back once again with the goal of providing new arrangements for each act.
+“It’s a pleasure to be a part of such a wonderful creative team, not to mention the fantastically high calibre of each of the musicians involved”.
+Tom has 3 solo CDs of orchestrated instrumentals including a new collection titled “Better Leighton than Never!”

 Steve has played in the Riverdale Share band for many years and joined the artistic team in 2004.
 He is an accomplished freelance guitar player and founding member of the western swing band the Bebop Cowboys Swing-a-Billy Orchestra.
 As a music instructor, he is the Director of Kitchen Music Studios in Riverdale with his partner Kristin, in addition to teaching at Seneca@York.
 He has been featured as “Best Guitar Instructor” in Toronto Life Magazine and has released two instructional CDs.